roguehistory/DIGH-HIST3812/content/en/docs/1-coursedescription.md

 We will focus on processes and discuss complex topics without the expectation that you will know all the technical jargon.
 Secondly, the "We" is precisely what it means.
 You and I will explore together, discuss, and collaborate throughout the course.
 Western academia/universities are embedded with colonialist structures that have created hierarchal systems that produce power structures.
 The professor-student relationship is one of those structures that, in some cases, can oppress or discourage the student's ability to be creative and produce new and insightful historical narratives.
 I want to promote and enable a constructive learning environment that focuses on rigorous, creative historical narrative construction.
 [My Gothic Dissertation](https://www.mygothicdissertation.com)  by Dr. Anna Williams, provides excellent examples of exploited power imbalances in academia between professor and student over and above the thesis' exploration of the Gothic literary genre.) **Moreover, I am learning from you in this class just as much as you are learning from me.**

 {{< alert theme="info" >}}
 **You do not need to be 'techy' to be successful in this course!
-You just need to be diligent, honest, and open.**
+You just need to be diligent, honest, and open.** Nevertheless, you will be exposed to several platforms, techs, and approaches that you may not have experienced before. **The key is to be open** and willing to talk about when things don't go as expected.
 {{< /alert >}}

-This course is not as tech heavy as some of my other classes.
-Nevertheless, you will be exposed to several platforms, techs, and approaches that you may not have experienced before. **The key is to be open** and willing to talk about when things don't go as expected.

-You will read, watch, listen to, and discuss the class materials via various online tools including [Hypothes.is](http://hypothes.is) and [Obsidian.md](https://obsidian.md/) (Speaking of Hypothes.is, highlight a word on this page and see what happens).
+You will read, watch, listen to, and discuss the class materials via various online tools, including [Hypothes.is](http://hypothes.is) and [Obsidian.md](https://obsidian.md/) (Speaking of Hypothes.is, highlight a word on this page and see what happens).
 We do not use cuLearn in the course.
 We work on the open web instead.
 What is challenging for one student will not necessarily be challenging for another, and I expect you to push yourself and pull others along as you go.
 Thus open and honest reporting of what works and what hasn’t worked, is a meaningful aspect of this course. **Again: You don’t need to be techy to succeed, but you do need to be willing to embrace when things go ‘wrong’.**

 {{< alert theme="info" >}}
 My goal here is to teach you to use certain digital techs; to unpack and interrogate those techs you learn to use; and to equip you to use these things in a reflective manner.